28 Sep Benefits of independent software testing

 Companies have tried the in-house QA route for years.
 Some tasted success, some did not.
 But one thing all companies with in-house QA have experienced is the constant struggle to maintain a skilled QA team that is readily available on demand.
 Keep in mind that in the software market, skills and demand are both highly prone to change.

-Software testing can be affected by several factors and independence of the testing team plays an important role in overcoming those factors which may affect the un-biased testing of a software.
+Software testing can be affected by several factors and the independence of the testing team plays an important role in overcoming those factors which may affect the unbiased testing of software.
 Imagine a judge who is a regular guest at an accused’s or prosecutor’s dinner parties, could you be confident that his adjudication of an impending court case would be impartial?
 We certainly wouldn’t.
-Similarly, software tests should always be performed by a dedicated and independent testing team who are not biased by the external factors which may affect the outcome of the testing.
+Similarly, software tests should always be performed by a dedicated and independent testing team that are not biased by the external factors which may affect the outcome of the testing.

 Benefits of having independent software testing

 External QA and Independent software testing bring the upside of a committed testing group sans the difficulties of keeping up such a group.
 Let us a gander at a portion of the primary focal points.

 Quality of Testing